SPAROntologies/po/README.md

-# Pattern Ontology

-This is a copy - with a related change of the main URL of the ontology and of all the entities - of the Pattern Ontology (imported by DoCO) and previously available at http://www.essepuntato.it/2008/12/pattern.
+This is a copy - with a related change of the main URL of the ontology - of the Pattern Ontology (imported by DoCO) and previously available at http://www.essepuntato.it/2008/12/pattern.
 It has been imported here in SPAR for guaranteeing its long-term sustainability.

 The directory `docs` contains all the files related to the ontology, its versions in time, and the related documentations.
 In particular, it includes: